skuehn/micro-instance/README.md

 issue consider creating your own key pair and reconfiguring the `aws_instance` resource to take a provided (via terraform variable) public key as a runtime variable.
-1. TODO's: narrow the policy scope, revisit vpc and cidr blocks, improve subnet selection, parameterize the instance type
+1. TODO's: narrow the policy scope